Zymbit-Docs/docs/content/tutorials/digital-wallet/ethereum-signing-example/index.md

 ![Infura Login](infura_login.png)

-3. Go to project settings and change the endpoints dropdown from Mainnet->Ropsten.
-Ropsten is the test network we will be testing our transaction on.
+3. Go to project settings and change the endpoints dropdown from Mainnet->Goerli.
+Goerli is the test network we will be testing our transaction on.
 Write down the web link to our test project for web3 to communicate with.

 {{< callout warning >}}
 If you are developing in Infura moving forward, make sure to not give out the project secret and project ID!